jpmorganchase/.github/profile/README.md

 ### What we do

-JPMC has a long history of building sucessful open source projects, forging open standards, and contributing to the open source community at large.
+JPMC has a long history of building successful open source projects, forging open standards, and contributing to the open source community at large.

 From [Advanced Messaging Queuing Protocol (AMPQ)](https://www.amqp.org/) (an open standard for passing business messages between applications or organization), to more recently [Quorum](https://consensys.net/quorum/products/) (an open-source protocol layer that enables enterprises to leverage Ethereum for their private or public production blockchain applications,  acquired by ConsenSys in Aug-2020), we are committed to open source.